kvenkat88/tavern_pytest_latest_framework/README.md

 #### Framework Overview
- 1. tavern-pytest API Automation and Integration automation test framework for evaluating the HPS API services.
+ 1. tavern-pytest API Automation and Integration automation test framework for evaluating the API services.
  2. This framework uses two of the most common framework available in python called Tavern(YAML based API test automation) and  Pytest(simplified and easy to use unit test plugin).
  3. By using generalized_runner.sh file we can perform bulk execution all test scenarios for all APIs available at a single point of time.